Estimated reading time: 2 minutes

 - Inspiring people – This aspect strengthens the trust and bond.

 - Staying authentic in all your relationships by being you.

 In addition to mastering the practices and principles, try attending forums.
 Here you can observe how good leaders communicate and connect.
 The primary challenge in becoming a model leader is taking advantage of what you already have.
-Don’t concentrate on what you do not have and don’t be afraid to fail as you try to apply your this knowledge in your life.
-Failure is inevitable, just learn how to pick yourself up and become better.
+Don’t concentrate on what you do not have, and don’t be afraid to fail as you try to apply this knowledge in your life.
+Failure is inevitable.
+Just learn how to pick yourself up and become better.

 He also provides for ten connecting practices, some of which include:

 - Connecting increases the influence you have over every situation.